dkillen/dkillen/README.md

 - Hi, I’m David Killen - @dkillen
-- I’m interested in blockchain development (DeFi and NFTs in particular) and full stack web development.
+- I'm a software engineer and practicing commercial and intellectual property lawyer.
+I've worked in software development for companies from the very large to the very small, and places in between - most of that time in banking and finance related development.
+- My interests in software development have changed over the years.
+Right now, my primary interest is in blockchain development (DeFi and NFTs in particular).
+I think it is the way of the future, and only in its infancy.
+It is an exciting time!
+I also enjoy putting a front-end to the smart contracts I create.
+After all, what good is it to create a smart contract that nobody can conveniently use?
-- I’m currently learning more about blockchain development on Ethereum and polishing up my full stack skills in Angular, React, Web3, and MongoDB.
+- I'm a lifelong learner and curious about a whole range of subjects.
+I’m always actively learning more about those things that interest me.
+Right now, that means blockchain development on Ethereum and polishing up my full stack skills in Angular, React, Web3, and MongoDB.
-- I’m looking to collaborate on anything DeFi and NFT related.
-I'm developing a couple of my own ideas applying DeFi and NFTs to gaming and investment.
+- I’m am open to offers to work on interesting DeFi and NFT projects and will consider collaborating on anything DeFi and NFT related.
+I'm developing a couple of my own DeFi and NFT ideas
-- How to reach me: Send me a message https://twitter.com/DavidAKillen
+- How to reach me: DM to https://twitter.com/DavidAKillen